DeepwaterExploration/legacydocs/docs/products/hdcam.md

 ### Step 1
 ![exploreHD](https://cdn.shopify.com/s/files/1/0575/8785/9626/files/HDCam_Step_1_x150.jpg?v=1639879650)

-To begin the process of installing the HD USB Camera, ensure you have the parts detailed in the contents section of this manual as well as a 2mm hex Allen wrench or screwdriver(not included).
+To begin the process of installing the HDCam, ensure you have the parts detailed in the contents section of this manual as well as a 2mm hex Allen wrench or screwdriver(not included).